davidsroth/davidsroth.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
+subtitle: >
-subtitle: Data Scientist with Spotify's Publishing Solutions group,  M.S student at NYU's Center for Data Science
+  Data Scientist with Spotify's Publishing Solutions group and M.S student at NYU's Center for Data Science.

 profile:
   align: left